ashwinkumar12345/rest-versus-soap/README.md

 2. A program is run to complete that request
 3. The program sends back a response with the results

- If the API request and response are sent over the internet, then the API is called a “Web Service API.”
+ If the API request and response are sent over the internet, then the API is called a web service API.

 ![restvssoap1](https://user-images.githubusercontent.com/4720428/53135555-8b1ac300-3530-11e9-9743-d81b20a76c88.png)

 <a name="UnderstandingHTTP"></a>
 > ## Understanding HTTP

-The request and response are transferred over the internet using a protocol called HTTP (HyperText Transfer Protocol).
+The request and response are transferred over the Internet using a protocol called HTTP (HyperText Transfer Protocol).
 The HTTP protocol has four parts for request and response:

 | HTTP                   | Request                                                                                                                                                                                                                                    | Response                                                                                                                                                                                                            |
 |------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|